 Summer Wild About Reading is a 45 minute reading and active learning program held at area parks in June and July each summers.
-Sixteen sessions are scheduled for summer 2017.
 The events feature learning activities, music and literacy skill building.
-In 2017, these events were offered at sixteen parks for children and/or daycares participated in Wild About Reading.
+In 2017, these events were offered at sixteen parks for children and/or daycares to participate.

 Jumpstart's Read for the Record® is an annual reading celebration that highlights the need for quality early education in America by mobilizing adults and children to set a record for the largest shared reading experience.
-In October, 2016, we organized 160 volunteers for this one day literacy event to be read the book “The Bear Ate Your Sandwich” in over 35 locations (including schools, childcare centers and libraries) throughout our service area.
+In October, 2017, we organized 140 volunteers for this one day literacy event to be read the book “Quackers” in 149 classrooms in twenty schools; nine libraries; fourteen childcare centers/pre-schools/headstarts; and one radio station throughout our service area.
 A copy of the book was donated to each classroom for continued use.

-1000 Books Before Kindergarten – We work in partnership with all 15 libraries in our service area to offer this program to local families.
+1000 Books Before Kindergarten – We work in partnership with all sixteen libraries in our service area to offer this program to local families.
 This effort encourages parents to read aloud at least 1,000 books with their child(ren) before they enter kindergarten in order to help build early literacy/vocabulary skills.
 Each library offers incentives along the way and a graduation celebration upon completion.

 Born Learning Trails - Born Learning Trails are designed to help parents, caregivers and communities support early learning by helping boost children’s language and literacy skills – and encouraging families to get active.
 They are a great way to elevate awareness of early childhood education, encourage outdoor play and promote active learning in nature.
-Born Learning Trails include 10 fun, activity-based learning stations.
-We have installed permanent trails in Cottonwood, Currie, Fulda, Granite Falls, Hendricks and Lake Wilson, with plans to install additional trails in Balaton and Walnut Grove this summer.
+Born Learning Trails include ten fun, activity-based learning stations.
+We have installed permanent trails in Cottonwood, Currie, Fulda, Granite Falls, Hendricks.
+Lake Wilson, Balaton and Walnut Grove, with plans to install a bi-lingual trail in Marshasll in the near future.
 We also have a portable version of the Trail which can be used at both indoor and outdoor events throughout the year.